line47/design-system-animation/README.md

 ## Next Steps for animation and the CMSDS

-This lays the ground work for us to conduct further research and testing with the programs who use the CMSDS to determine whether or not to move forward with implementation.
+This lays the groundwork for us to conduct further research and testing with the programs who use the CMSDS to determine whether or not to move forward with implementation.
 A potential path forward would be to:
 - Conduct research with CMSDS teams to determine if/which elements of animation would be beneficial
 - Present findings to CMS leadership for consideration
 - Build out other animations into a site package for team-wide testing